 The IAU is composed of the following Members:

 - NATIONAL MEMBERS: Organizations representing national professional astronomical communities, desiring to promote their participation in international astronomy and supporting the objective of the Union, may adhere to the Union as National Members.
 Organizations desiring to join the Union as National Members while developing professional astronomy in the community they represent may do so on an interim basis.
 They may later become National Members on a permanent basis.
+More information can be found in the IAU Statutes, Bye-Laws and Working Rules.
 To view the distribution of Individual Members by National Member country you may do so on the Geographical and Gender Distribution of Individual Members page.

 - INDIVIDUAL MEMBERS: Professional scientists whose research is directly relevant to some branch of astronomy are eligible for election as Individual Members.
 Individual Members are, normally, admitted by the Executive Committee on the proposal of a National Member.
 Information on the qualification for membership and application procedure can be found here.
 Individual Members listed in the IAU directory have a valid, public email (so are considered as "voting members" in the IAU database), and are affiliated to at least one Division.
 A list of IAU Individual Members per Division, Commission and Working Group is available by selecting the desired IAU body ("Science" menu on the IAU home page, and "Scientific Body" and then: Division, Commissions, etc.), and clicking on "Division Members" (etc.).
 These lists are regularly updated by the Secretariat in the IAU database.
 A list of the IAU Individual Members per country can be found by first selecting the country in the National Member list above, clicking on the country, then on the "Total members" menu appearing at the top of the country page.
 Here you will find a list of Deceased Members.